Oyster Bay, New York: Rail lines

 The Long Island Rail Road's Oyster Bay Branch serves the town's vicinity from Glen Head to Oyster Bay.
-The Main Line runs through the center of the town from with stations in Hicksville, and Bethpage.
+The Main Line runs through the center of the town with stations in Hicksville, and Bethpage.
 The Port Jefferson Branch begins at Hicksville, and goes through Hicksville and Syosset.
 Rail freight service also exists along the Central Branch which begins in Bethpage.
 Further south in the town, the Babylon Branch runs from Seaford to the Suffolk County Line with stations in Massapequa and Massapequa Park.

 Bus service

-The Town of Oyster Bay is served primarily by Nassau Inter-County Express bus routes, though some routes from Suffolk County Transit also enter the town from the county line.
+The Town of Oyster Bay is served primarily by Nassau Inter-County Express bus routes, though some routes from Suffolk County Transit also enter the town from the east.